Different types of council tax discounts and exemptions

 You'll usually be considered a full-time student for council tax purposes if:

-you are enrolled to attend a course of education lasting for at least one academic or calendar year - and which you are normally required to attend for at least 24 weeks out of the year and study for at least 21 hours per week during term time (hours spent studying and working at home or with an employer on a work placement should count towards the definition of being a full time student, provided you are undertaking activities which form part of the course).
+- you are enrolled to attend a course of education lasting for at least one academic or calendar year - and which you are normally required to attend for at least 24 weeks out of the year and study for at least 21 hours per week during term time (hours spent studying and working at home or with an employer on a work placement should count towards the definition of being a full time student, provided you are undertaking activities which form part of the course).
 If everyone living in the property is a student the property will be exempt from paying any council tax and you can apply for an exemption for a property occupied only by students.

-you are under 20 and your course leads to a qualification up to (but not above) A-Level standard or equivalent - as long as it lasts for more than three months and involves more than 12 hours of study per week you can apply for a student discount
+- you are under 20 and your course leads to a qualification up to (but not above) A-Level standard or equivalent - as long as it lasts for more than three months and involves more than 12 hours of study per week you can apply for a student discount

 A student nurse is someone who is taking a course which leads to a registration under the Nurses, Midwives and Health Visitors Act 1979.
 Student nurses on Project 2000 are considered to be full-time students.

 For nurses a prescribed educational establishment is a College of nursing and midwifery or a College of health.